leo96code/COVID-Vaccines-Tweets-Analysis/README.md

 1. python -m spacy download en_core_web_sm
 2. python -m spacy download en_core_web_lg

-Note: These two modules are aroun 800mb in size.
+Note: These two modules are around 800mb in size.
 So be patient, they take time to download and the also in execution.